jackdp/JPPack/Readme.md

 1. **PngComponents** from https://bitbucket.org/uweraabe/pngcomponents
 You can use *PngComponents* ver.
 1.4.1 package from the [3rd-party](3rd-party) folder.
 I tested *JPPack* with this version and it looks like everything works OK.

-If you have installed the **PNG Components** using the **GetIt Package Manager**, you will probably have to change the name `PngComponents` to `PngComponentsD` in the **JPPackVCL.dpk** file.
+If you have installed the **PNG Components** using the **GetIt Package Manager**, you will probably have to change the name `PngComponents` to `PngComponentsD` in the **JPPack.dpk** file.

 In the [packages](packages) folder you can find installation packages for all Delphi versions from **XE2** to **10.3 Rio**.
-Go to the subfolder with the name of your Delphi version (eg `Delphi_XE7` for XE7 version) and open the file `JPPackVCL.dproj` or `JPPackVCL.dpk`.
-In the *Project Manager*, right-click the `JPPackVCL.bpl` file, then select `Install` in the popup menu.
+Go to the subfolder with the name of your Delphi version (eg `Delphi_XE7` for XE7 version) and open the file `JPPack.dproj` or `JPPack.dpk`.
+In the *Project Manager*, right-click the `JPPack.bpl` file, then select `Install` in the popup menu.
 After a short time, a message should appear displaying information about the correct installation of the package and with the list of newly installed components.
 All components you can find ont the **JPPack** page in the *Tool Palette*.

+You can also compile package for **Win64** target.

 After installing the package, it is best to add the `source` folder to the **library path**:
 1. Select menu `Tools` --> `Options`.